Akinaru72/blended-js-3-4/README.md

 # blended-3-4

-git clone - копіює репозиторій(папку з файлами) на компютер git branch "branchName" - створює гілку з назвою "branchName" git checkout "branchName" - переходить на гілку з назвою "branchName" git checkout -b "branchName" - створюємо гілку з назвою "branchName" і переходимо на неї git add . - зберігаємо зміни в файлах git commit -m "commit message" - підписуємо збереженні зміни в файлах git push - відправляємо зміни на сайт github git pull - отримуємо останні зміни з сайту github git status - показуємо статус проекту git branch - показуємо список гілок в проекті git branch -r - показуємо список гілок на сайті github git branch -a - показуємо список гілок на компютері та на сайті github git fetch - отримуємо зміни з сайту github git stash - зберігаємо не збережені зміни в файлах і кладемо їх в буфер обміну git stash apply - вставляємо збережені зміни з буфера обміну git merge "banchName" - зливаємо гілку з назвою "branchName" в поточну гілку git merge --abort - відміняємо зливання гілок git branch -d branchName - видаляє гілку локально з проекту git push origin --delete name - видаляє гілку з сайту github git diff - показує відрізки рядків між двома версіями файлу (між двома комітами) git log - показує історію комітів cd gitTutorial - переходимо в папку gitTutorial
+Practical JS exercises, 12 tasks

+git clone - copies the repository (folder with files) to your computer
+git branch "branchName" - creates a branch named "branchName"
+git checkout "branchName" - switches to the branch named "branchName"
+git checkout -b "branchName" - creates a branch named "branchName" and switches to it
+git add . - stages changes in files
+git commit -m "commit message" - commits staged changes with a message
+git push - sends changes to GitHub
+git pull - gets the latest changes from GitHub
+git status - shows the project status
+git branch - shows a list of branches in the project
+git branch -r - shows a list of branches on GitHub
+git branch -a - shows a list of branches locally and on GitHub
+git fetch - fetches changes from GitHub
+git stash - saves uncommitted changes in files to a temporary buffer
+git stash apply - applies saved changes from the buffer
+git merge "branchName" - merges the branch named "branchName" into the current branch
+git merge --abort - cancels the branch merge
+git branch -d branchName - deletes the branch locally
+git push origin --delete name - deletes the branch from GitHub
+git diff - shows differences between two versions of a file (between two commits)
+git log - shows commit history
+cd gitTutorial - navigates to the gitTutorial folder